GOAL: Generating 4D Whole-Body Motion for Hand-Object Grasping: Data Preparation

-\qheading{\Gnet data preparation:} \Gnet generates static grasps.
-Therefore, we collect from the \grab~\cite{GRAB:2020} dataset all frames with right-hand grasps (without loss of generality), for which participants grasp the object in a stable way.
-For this, we follow the selection criteria used for \grabnet's~\cite{GRAB:2020} training data.
+\textbf{\Gnet data preparation:} \Gnet generates static grasps.
+Therefore, from the \grab dataset, we collect all frames with right-hand grasps, for which participants grasp the object in a stable way.
+For this, we follow the selection criteria used for \grabnet's~[55] training data.
 We then center the object at the origin along the horizontal plane, \ie, while preserving its height.
 In total, we collect $160K$, $26K$, and $12.5K$ frames for the training, testing, and validation set, respectively.

-\qheading{\Mnet data preparation:} \Mnet generates motion.
-Thus, we gather from each sequence of \grab all frames from the starting one up to the frame where the right hand (without loss of generality) first establishes a stable grasp.
+\textbf{\Mnet data preparation:} \Mnet generates motion.
+Therefore, from each sequence of \grab, we gather all frames from the starting one up to the frame where the right hand first establishes a stable grasp.
 For this, we use the same selection criteria as above for \Gnet.
-We then create several sub-sequences by sliding a $21$-frame window over each sequence with a stride of $1$ frame.
+We then create several sub-sequences by sliding a $21$-frame long window over each sequence with a stride of $1$ frame.
 For each sub-sequence, we consider the first $10$ frames as ``past'' motion, the last $10$ frames as ``future'' motion, and the middle one as the ``current'' frame.
-Then, following \cite{starke2019neuralStateMachine}, we make all ``past'' and ``future'' frames relative to the body coordinate system of the ``current'' frame, while keeping the gravity direction always upward.
+Then, following [54], we make all ``past'' and ``future'' frames relative to the body coordinate system of the ``current'' frame, while keeping the gravity direction always upward.
 In total, we collect roughly $40K$, $7K$, and $3K$ motion sub-sequences for the training, testing, and validation sets, respectively.